BrayanGuti/Shopping-Cart/README.md

 4. Start the application:
     ```sh
-    npm start
+    npm run dev
     ```

-The app will be available at `http://localhost:3000`.
+The app will be available at `http://localhost:5174`.

 ## Usage